loveleif/backaboulder/content/en/_index.md

 draft: false
 ---

-## Beginner´s technique
+## Introduction course
-Our next course in beginners technique is starting on Tuesday the 24th of May.
+Our next introduction course to bouldering and bouldering technique is starting on Tuesday the 24th of May.
-It will be held on Tuesdays, 19:00-20:30.
+It will be held on Tuesdays, 19:00-21:00.
 5 sessions, with the last session on the 21st of June.
 The price is 1700 SEK.
 Throughout the duration of the course you are allowed to climb free in the gym at any time during open hours.
 Register your interest via kontakt@backaboulder.se Thank you.